option26/scaffold/README.md

 Inside files, you can use the default nunjucks syntax including control statements and alike.

 The values passed to the nunjucks environment are based on the user input given earlier.
 As described, this can be configured by specifying entries in the `variables` property.

+### Git
+If you manage your template as a git repository, you might want to add `.gitignore` files.
+However, you might also want to template `.gitignore` files.
+As a result, there would be a naming conflict.
+You can resolve this as follows:

+1. Create a `.gitignore` file for your template repository just like you usually would.
+2. In your template config, add a new item to the `exclude` array: `**/.gitignore`
+3. Now, add the `.gitignore` files you want to template.
+In order to avoid a naming conflict, name them `.gitignore{{template}}`.

 ## Examples
 TODO